MasterprojectOpenStack2015/sourcecode/installation/playbooks/README.md

 ---------

 For the directory structure see [Best Practices](https://docs.ansible.com/playbooks_best_practices.html).
-For the roles directory havea  look at [Playbook Roles and Include Statements](https://docs.ansible.com/playbooks_roles.html).
+For the roles directory have a look at [Playbook Roles and Include Statements](https://docs.ansible.com/playbooks_roles.html).